deepakshrma/deno-by-example/docs/advanced_react_ssr.md

 ```

 :::note
-You can use [bundler](https://deno.land/manual/tools/bundler) as CLI to convert `client.tsx` before even starting the server.
+You can use [runtime compile](https://deno.land/manual@v1.13.2/typescript/runtime) as CLI to convert `client.tsx` before even starting the server.
 However, I just wanna show a cool way of doing it.
-So I use `Deno.bundle` on runtime.
+So I use `Deno.emit` on runtime.
 :::

 ## Final Touch